cmeraki/vit.triton/posts/PART2.md

 ## A simple example in Triton

 CUDA is amazing and lets us do a lot of optimizations.
 But it is quite verbose.
 Plus, if you are coming from the machine learning/data science domain, you are probably more familiar with Python.
 Open AI released a package called [Triton](https://triton-lang.org/) that provides a Python environment to write kernels and compile them for any GPU.
-By using Triton, you can write very performant kernels in Python directly.
+By using Triton, we can write very performant kernels in Python directly.

 But instead of working with individual threads, Triton works with blocks.
 Instead of each kernel being assigned a thread, in Triton each kernel is assigned a block.
-Triton abstracts out the thread computation completely so that you can focus on slightly higher-order computation.
+Triton abstracts out the thread computation completely so that we can focus on slightly higher-order computation.

 In our example of matrix multiplication, instead of computing a single element of the output in our kernel, Triton can help us compute values for small "blocks" of the output matrix.